bfaludi/uniopen/README.md

 Open a local file:

-	with uniopen.Open('file.csv', 'r') as rs:
+	with uniopen.Open('file.csv', 'r', encoding = 'utf-8') as rs:
 		print(rs.read())

 Open an URL: